 Day 14: Kathmandu

-Pilgrims go on an excursion of the city where they find the ancient and awe-inspiring Swayambhunath and Bodhinath stupas.
+Pilgrims go on an excursion to the city where they find the ancient and awe-inspiring Swayambhunath and Boudhanath stupas.
 After that it is time to go shop, explore the local attractions and then finally return to the hotel.

 Day 15: Kathmandu